Centring, Opening and Cleansing the Heart

 > Action (Karma) > Impression (Samskara) > Tendency (Vasana) > Thought pattern ( Vritti) > Action (Karma)>

 A Vasana is the effect of a Samskara.
-These are tendencies are inclinations that are identifiable unlike the often forgotten Samskara.
-These tendencies are mental urges, desire and feelings, both negative and positive.
+These are tendencies, or inclinations that are identifiable as our instinctive and emotional urges, desires and feelings, whether they be negative or positive.

 Finally our Vritties lead us into action (Karma).
 We act out Karma because our mind tell us through our Vritti to act, because that is how we will satisfy our desire (Vasana) which arose from an impression (Samskara) made in the mind from an earlier memory of an action.